cgmb/guardonce/docs/PatternLanguage.md

 by spaces.
 Strings generally do not need to be quoted, unless they contain `|` , `'`, `"`, or whitespace.
 Either `'` or `"` can be used to quote.

-The language may experience backwards-incompatible changes between minor releases, though probably only in ways that affect filenames with special characters.

 Feedback on the language is appreciated.
 If you have a real-world project which uses a guard pattern that is difficult to specify, please open an issue.